-Editor’s note: The following post was written by the Honorable Sylvia Mathews Burwell, US Secretary of Health and Human Services, following PATH’s recognition of her work in advancing the health of people in the United States and around the world at the PATH Board reception in Washington, DC, on December, 5, 2016.
+Editor’s note: The following post was written by the Honorable Sylvia Mathews Burwell, former US Secretary of Health and Human Services, following PATH’s recognition of her work in advancing the health of people in the United States and around the world at the PATH Board reception in Washington, DC, on December, 5, 2016.

 In my office, I have a picture of a little Senegalese girl named Ndèye Ndiaye.
 She’s just about two years old, sitting contently in a blue bucket—her little head barely peeking out over the top.

 When I worked at the Gates Foundation, I would give everyone a copy of her picture with a note saying, “Looking forward to your contributions to impact for our boss.”

 I wanted to make sure that each person working for us knew who they really worked for.
 I wanted us to always ask, “How does our decision today—how does my work—help Ndèye live a better life?”

 Ndèye had some great management experience—by the time she could walk, she had been the boss of more than 125 global development professionals.
 And I have PATH to thank for this—it was a PATH employee who took that picture of Ndèye.

 As my team at the US Department of Health and Human Services (HHS) knows, my two favorite words are “deliver impact.”

 In everything we do—whether it’s fighting a global health threat like the Zika virus, or helping millions of Americans access the health coverage they need, or giving children the building blocks to healthy, productive lives—impact is always our goal.

 Not input, not the effort and energy we put in, but the impact we make.